Deltaria

-Deltaria brachyblastophora is a species of shrubs in the Thymelaeaceae family.
+Deltaria brachyblastophora is a species of shrub in the Thymelaeaceae family.
 It is endemic to New Caledonia and the only species of the genus Deltaria.
 It is related to Arnhemia, Gonystylus, Lethedon and Solmsia.

+The species grows only in the Koumac region in the north-west of Grande Terre.
+It grows in scrubland and gallery forest in the dry forest ecoregion from 12 to 600 metres elevation.